akiradeveloper/sorock/README.md

 ## Architecture

-To implement Multi-Raft, the architecture is divided into two spaces.
+To implement Multi-Raft, the architecture is split into two spaces.
 One in the lower side is called "Pure Raft" layer which is totally unaware of gRPC and Multi-Raft.
 Therefore, called pure.
 The other side translates gRPC requests into pure requests and vice versa.

 ![スクリーンショット 2024-02-03 13 30 09](https://github.com/akiradeveloper/lol/assets/785824/fd064ba6-be20-4934-839a-db8cd07a8f13)